Infrastructure

 The residents say that their pleas to the county government have yielded no fruit, with officials asking them to direct their concerns to the Kenya National Highways Authority (KeNHA), which is mandated to manage, develop, and maintain the motorway.

 “How can we talk to KeNHA?
-We did not vote for KeNHA,” Mr Nduati lamented, adding that the area residents will stage demonstrations in coming days if the issue is not addressed.
+We did not vote for KeNHA,” Mr Nduati lamented, adding that the area residents will stage demonstrations in the coming days if the issue is not addressed.

 KeNHA, which did not comment on this story, has reportedly pointed fingers at the Chinese contractor over what it believes to be poor workmanship.